HuangNuo-Bella/ECON5821-Final/Main Coding Space.md

 #Mean Squared Error (MSE3) of Random Forest model for 12 month ahead: 6.652123e-05

 #The best performance (lowest RMSE) among all the models is random forest with 3-month ahead data structure
-#The second-best performance model is AR with 12-month ahead data structure
+#The second-best performance model is ARIMA with 12-month ahead data structure